 While most law enforcement agencies have mental health procedures in place following traumatic events, day-to-day experiences can also take a toll over the long-haul.
 Even with resources available, it's often up to individuals to take advantage of them or speak up about their needs.

 Here's how officers can prioritize their mental health:

 Recognize Poor Coping Strategies

 Coping is the way we adapt and adjust to trauma or stress.
-It's a natural, normal behavior and there are many ways to positively cope.
-For example, talking with a friend, going for a run, fishing, reading a book, listening to music, hot bath, crafts, carpentry, etc. are common ways to unwind.
+It's a natural, normal response to tough times in our lives and there are many ways to positively cope.
+For example, talking with a friend, going for a run, fishing, reading a book, listening to music, hot baths, crafts, carpentry, etc. are common ways to unwind.

 Sometimes though, traumatic events or extreme pressure can feel hard to process.
 Our normal, positive coping mechanisms can be replaced with ones that are damaging to ourselves or those around us.

 If you feel yourself slipping into one or more of the poor coping strategies below, it may indicate you're struggling with a mental health issue:

 Alcohol and substance abuse